LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/quick-start-bots.md

 ## Step 3: Create a bot

 1. Click **New Bot** in the upper-right corner.
-2. Select the **Basic Bot** template.
+2. Select the **Custom Bot** template.
 3. In the dialog that appears:
   - **Name**: Enter a unique name.
   - **Description**: Enter a meaningful description.
   - **Bot Type**: Leave this set to “Consumer Facing Bot.”
+  - **Bot Language**: Select a language.
 4. Click **Create Bot**.
-Since you selected the Basic Bot template, by default this creates a bot with a “Welcome” dialog that matches and responds to simple forms (patterns) of “hello”.
+Since you selected the Custom Bot template, by default this creates a bot with a “Welcome” dialog that matches and responds to simple forms (patterns) of “hello.”
+The bot also has a Fallback dialog with some fallback text.
+5. Click the Welcome and Fallback tabs in the lower-left corner to open and examine both dialogs.
-5. Preview the bot:
+6. Preview the bot:
     1. Click the <img style="width:30px" src="img/icon_preview.png"> icon in the lower-right corner of the screen to open the Preview window.
     2. Enter “hello.”
 You will see the response, “Hi there!
 Thanks for coming!”